cslawrence01/recipe-text-microservice/README.md

 # **Recipe Text Microservice**

-This microservice will be ZeroMQ reply/request pattern for communication
+This microservice will use the ZeroMQ reply/request pattern for communication

 This service will take in as input a byte string of a recipe and save it as a text file.
-The service will also return a success message to the caller after the text file has been created as well
+The service will also return a success message to the caller after the text file has been created.

 ## **How to programmatically request data:**